 Yiran (Eva) Guo is an freelance illustrator and animator living in New York City.
-Her works have been featured at Boooooooom and Ballpitmag.
-Her animations have been shown at film festivals all over the world and have won awards including Society of Illustrators Annual, American Illustration.
+Her works have been featured at Boooooooom and Ballpitmag and her animations have been shown at film festivals all over the world, winning awards including Society of Illustrators Annual, American Illustration.
 She is also a self-published artist and her Riso-printed book has been collected by Printed Matter and SSHH NYC.
-In her free time, Yiran loves to make mochi and bake bread, and she is an avid lover of milk.
+In her free time, Yiran loves to make mochi and bake bread, and is an avid lover of milk.
 She splits her time between New York and China, seeking freelance work and enjoying where life takes her.

 Tell us about your artistic practice and how working with children inspires you.